 Show All Answers

-Employment Opportunities are currently available at Village Hall.
-Please click here to see the present job openings.
+Employment Opportunities may be available to work for the Village.
+Please click here to see any present job openings.

-Utility billing payments can be made in-person at our Finance Department which is on the first floor at Village Hall.
-You may also pay online by clicking here and going through PSN's registration and payment process.
+Utility billing payments can be made in-person via check or cash at our Finance Department which is on the first floor at Village Hall.
+You may also pay online by clicking here and going through Payment Service Network's (PSN) registration and payment process.
+Credit or debit cards are not accepted in person at Village Hall.

 The garbage pick-up map highlights when each neighborhood can expect their garbage to be collected.
 Pick-up days are Monday, Wednesday, Thursday.
 For more information please visit the sanitation/recycling section on the Public Works Department page.